|WARNING: LEGACY DOCUMENTATION|

 |Note that that from 2017.1 the Asset Server is a deprecated product.
 We recommend using Plastic SCM or Perforce for version control in your Unity project.
 2017–06–30|

 The Asset Server is designed to be a simple one-time installation on a server machine.
 Interacting with the Asset Server is done through Unity.
 Unity can be installed on the server machine, but it does not need to be.
 It must be administrated from a Client machine, where Projects and Users can be added.
 Each additional client must be configured to synchronize with a Project, using a specific User credential.

-You can install the Asset Server on Mac OS X 10.4 or later, Windows XP, Windows Vista and various Linux distributions including CentOS, Ubuntu and Suse Linux.
+You can install the Asset Server on Mac OS X 10.4 or later, Windows Vista and various Linux distributions including CentOS, Ubuntu and Suse Linux.
 Download Unity Asset Server from here.

 The installer will install all necessary files, setup a database and launch the Asset Server.
 At the end of the process you will be asked to create an Admin password.
 This password is required to administer the Asset Server from within Unity.
 You must connect to the Asset Server as the administrator before you can create any projects or users.

 The Asset Server allows any number of Users to connect to a ProjectIn Unity, you use a Project to design and develop a game.
 A Project stores all of the files that are related to a game, such as the Asset and Scene files.
 More info

 See in Glossary.
 The Administrator must first connect to the Server with Unity as a client and create new Projects and Users.

 This guide will show you how to get your server up and running and ready for use.

 Please be aware that the Asset ServerLegacy - An Asset and version control system with a graphical user interface integrated into Unity.
 Enables team members to work together on a Project on different computers.
 More info